pinecoders/pinecoders.github.io/faq_and_code/README.md

 f_print("123\nRL", label.style_label_right,  text.align_left)
 f_print("123\nC",  label.style_label_center, text.align_center)
 ```
-The following three labels are all position on the chart's last bar:
+The following three labels are all positioned on the chart's last bar:
 ![.](https://www.tradingview.com/x/uFI5Rfn1/ "label text positioning")

 ### How can I print a value at the top right of the chart?